 Other direct environmental risks include:

-We also take account of the opportunities associated with climate change and these include ways in which we can use our advanced engineering capabilities to develop new products and services that support low carbon or reduced emissions requirements.
-An example of this is the development of selective catalytic reduction technologies and hybrid propulsion systems.
+Risks associated with the transition towards net zero are also identified and these will be further assessed as part of our net zero programme via the phased approach outlined above.
+We also continue to take into account opportunities associated with climate change, including the ways in which we can use our advanced engineering capabilities to develop new products and services that support low carbon or reduced emissions requirements.

 We recognise that all of our operations have an impact on the environment, from the energy and resources we use, to the products we manufacture and the waste we generate.
 We are committed to high standards of environmental management and undertake activities with the aim of reducing the environmental impact of our operations, products and supply chain.

 To do this, we have taken a business-led approach to setting reduction targets and driving improvement programmes and activities to reduce our environmental impacts.

 Activities have included installing a solar array on company land, moving to LED lighting systems, decommissioning carbon intensive coal fired boilers, installing a reed bed to clean effluent, designing buildings to meet BREEAM standards, re-using heat in a maritime platform and installing a Combined Heat and Power plant at the Portsmouth Naval Base and changing behaviours through implementing energy management systems.

 Our approach to environmental targets